-To address these issues and make it easier to use public datasets we created the kapture data format.
+To address these issues and make it easier to use public datasets we created the kapture data format and toolbox.
 We hope kapture will facilitate future research and development in visual localization, structure-from-motion, VSLAM, and sensor fusion.

 Kapture is a data format used to describe data acquired for the applications of structure from motion (SFM) and visual localization.

 - sensor parameters such as intrinsic and extrinsic camera parameters,

 - raw sensor data such as camera images or lidar data,

 - other sensor data such as GPS or WIFI signals,

 - 2D-2D matches between local features

 - global features (e.g. for image retrieval)

 - 3D reconstructions consisting of 3D points and keypoint observations.